Wild Turkey Soup (Recipe)

 I make this wild turkey recipe in the winter; usually during the holidays, and I'll tell you why.
 I use leftover dressing for dumplings in this soup.
 It's delicious and so comforting.

 I serve it with warm buttered homemade bread, and a crisp garden salad with my homemade salad dressing.

 - 1/4 cup fresh onion, grated (use cheese grater)

 - 1 TBS dried parsley

 - 1 TBS Better Than Bouillon Turkey or Chicken Base

 - 5 to 6 cups leftover stuffing

-Combine chicken, celery, carrots, garlic powder, onion powder, grated onion, parsley, Better Than Bouillon turkey base, salt and pepper in a dutch oven; fill almost to the top with water.
+Combine turkey, celery, carrots, garlic powder, onion powder, grated onion, parsley, Better Than Bouillon turkey base, salt and pepper in a dutch oven; fill almost to the top with water.
 Bring to a boil; reduce heat, cover and simmer for 1-1/2 to 2 hours or until turkey is done and can easily be removed from the bone.